nimbuscloudservices/CST383-Project/README.md

 Due to the shear breath of data our group decided to focus on San Francisco as our location for testing and training our model.
 The San Francisco Police Traffic Stop data contains has 905070 entries from 2008-2014.
 The data set includes 21 features.
 Some of these features are: Date, Time, Location, Latitude, Longitude, District, Age, Race, Sex, Outcome, Warning Issued.
 As part of our data pre-processing we dropped all N/A data along with columns that were not relevant to our project this included columns such as **date, time, lat, lng, district, and 7 others**.

+After our inital pre-processing, we see that we now have 8 columns.
+All with the name non-null count.
+Five of our features are of dtype bool and 3 are of dtype object.

+Features by Examples:

+subject_race: 'asian/pacific islander', 'black','hispanic', 'white', 'other'
+subject_sex: 'female', 'male'
+arrest_made: True, False
+citation_issued (predictor variable): True, False
+warning_issued: True, False
+outcome (predictor variable): 'warning', 'citation', 'arrest'
+search_conducted: True, False
+search_vehicle: True, False

 Additionally we had to encode subject_race as it was catergorical data which would not work unless encoded.

 **Target**: [subject_race]